libdynd/dynd-python/BUILD_INSTALL.md

    Set its type to PATH, and select the path to the boost library.
    Boost doesn't need to be built, only headers are used.

-5. Double-click on the generated dynamicndarray.sln
+5. Double-click on the generated blaze.sln
     to open Visual Studio.
 The RelWithDebInfo configuration is recommended for most purposes.